martinbonnin/vespene/README.md

 # Run it!
 # During upload, it will create one staging repository per version and upload all files.
 # It will take time!
-./upload.kts --input my-local-repo/ --scratch tmp/ --group com.example --private-key privkey.asc [--pom-project-url https://...]
+./upload.kts --input my-local-repo/ --scratch tmp/ --group com.example [--pom-project-url https://...]

 # Go to https://oss.sonatype.org/#stagingRepositories, check your contents and hit "Release" for repositories
 # that look good.
 If there are errors, tweak the script until checks pass